kentaro/nx_fizzbuzz/README.md

    sys time   48.84 secs  688.00 micros   48.84 secs
 ```

-The result shown below is quite obvious because the dataset genearted by genuin `FizzBuzz` function are totally explanable deterministically.
+The result shown above is quite obvious because the dataset genearted by genuin `FizzBuzz` function are totally explanable deterministically.
 You have to notice it's a toy trial for an Nx demo ;)

 ## Acknowledgement